 Mine workers' cottages and mine manager's house overlook the North Sea at Port Mulgrave, where iron ore from Grinkle Mine was shipped to Tyneside

-A thorough guide to what to see, where to go on Yorkshire's coast.
-Explore the wykes, the bays, the contrasts between the long shore of Tees Bay, Whitby and Scarborough to Hornsea and Spurn Head.
+David Brandon's thorough guide to what to see, where to go on Yorkshire's coast.
+Explore the wykes (inlets), the cliffs and bays, the contrasts between the long shore of Tees Bay, Whitby and Scarborough to Hornsea and Spurn Head and steep clefts such as Staithes and Hayburn Wyke or Scalby Mills.
 Well worth the outlay, even if you only sit and drool over the scenery at home with a drink at hand and your feet up.